Odinodin/data-frisk-reagent/README.md

 ### DataFriskView

-This component renders lets you dig in to any data structure.
+This component lets you dig in to any data structure.
 Here's an example of its use:

 ```clojure